 The museum continues to remain closed under Governor Northam’s COVID-19 Executive Order.
-We have been meeting with the museums in Richmond and are planning a series of openings around June 15, 2020, depending on when restrictions are lifted.
+We have been meeting with the museums in Richmond and are planning a series of openings in July, and will announce a concrete date soon.

 We have applied for and received a PPP loan from BB&T. Our accounting staff will monitor the use of funds very carefully to comply with federal grant guidelines and the dollars must be used in the next two months.
 We continue to move forward with our Master Plan Committee as well as our capitol projects.